- News Releases

 Music soothes, energizes and inspires.
 It also fortifies pathways in your brain that neurologists say can lead to a better understanding of cognition and dementia.
-To help better understand how music strengthens the brain, Dr. Bernard Bendok, chair of the Department of Neurosurgery at Mayo Clinic in Arizona, explains how music strikes a chord with researchers in this Mayo Clinic Minute.
+To help better understand how music strengthens the brain, Dr. Bernard Bendok, chair of the Department of Neurosurgery at Mayo Clinic in Arizona, explains how music strikes a chord with researchers.

 Note: Music composed by the musician and free to use.